kendraio/kendraio-app/docs/workflow/blocks/form.rst

     "uiSchema": {}
   }

-If you want to prefill the field with a specific option, you will need to pass the equivalente of the `const` value as data, right before the Form block.
+If you want to prefill the field with a specific option, you need to pass the corresponding `const` value as data, right before the Form block.

 .. code-block:: json